Warhorst/error_gen/README.md

 - parse the resource to a domain object
 - read a necessary value and check if it is valid

-A typical approach to this task is create an error for every single operation, like so
+A typical approach to this task is to create an error for every single operation, like so
 ``` rust
 struct NetworkError { pub response_code: usize }